 graphics, as above, which will become accessible when you want to stream in that specific

 way.
-For more information, check out our tutorial on Scenes in OBS.
+For more, check out our tutorial on how to use Scenes in OBS to switch between sources.

 Text, of course, doesn’t strictly come under graphics, however there are two ways to add it in OBS.
 The first is to directly input it through the Source menu (Add > Text) but the second is to create it elsewhere and then import it as an image.